Machine learning in manufacturing: key

 Continuous model retraining

-When it comes to machine learning, implementation is never a one-time effort.
-As the production environment, products, processes, data, and people change and evolve, machine learning models become obsolete quite fast.
-To maintain model effectiveness, it's critical to constantly retrain, update, and deploy them.
+As the production environment, products, and processes change and evolve, machine learning models can become outdated.
+To maintain model effectiveness, manufacturers need to regularly retrain and update them.

 Turn to Itransition

-Machine learning adoption challenges and how to resolve them
+Machine learning adoption challenges & how to resolve them

-Given an avalanche of potential use cases and benefits that machine learning and artificial intelligence can bring to manufacturing organizations, one may wonder why this technology is not adopted by more companies.
-In their 2021 report AI Adoption in the Enterprise, O’Reilly Media found out what aspects of the technology’s implementation proved particularly challenging.
+Given he large number of potential use cases and benefits that AI and machine learning can bring to manufacturing organizations, one may wonder why this technology is not adopted by more companies.
+However, machine learning adoption in manufacturing requires overcoming a number of business and technical challenges, with the most prominent of them outlined below.

 Lack of data

-While your manufacturing facility constantly produces great amounts of data, properly gathering and structuring it is a whole other story.
-Nowadays, many consider synthetic data as an immediate solution to this problem, but in the grander scheme of things, it’s useful only as a first aid kit.
-Investing in establishing proper data governance standards is probably one of the most, if not the most important thing a modern manufacturing organization can do to secure its future in an industry that has grown to be so driven by data.
+While your manufacturing facility constantly produces great amounts of data, properly gathering and structuring it can be quite challenging.
+Nowadays, synthetic data gains popularity as an immediate solution to this problem, but in the long-term, its usage can create more challenges.
+Therefore, investing in a proper data governance system is probably one of the most, if not the most important thing a modern manufacturing organization can do to secure its future in an industry that is so driven by data.

 Finding a starting point

 In the manufacturing context, seemingly every use case is the right one for ML implementation.
-Every manufacturer would love to know the exact reasons for machinery failure and offload routine tasks like inventory management to the algorithms.
-Successful use case definition boils down to addressing real business needs.
-In other words, machine learning use cases have to bring tangible financial impact.
-Then, when you think that you've selected the right use case, it's always a good idea to start small.
-Deploy that machine learning tool on a single factory floor in a single production line before expanding to other facilities to see if the juice is worth the squeeze.
+For companies, it can be hard to choose between quickly knowing the exact reasons for machinery failure and offloading repetitive tasks like inventory tracking to the algorithms.
+However, successful use case definition boils down to addressing real business needs.
+In other words, machine learning use cases have to bring tangible financial and operational impact.
+Then, when you've selected the right use case, it's always a good idea to start small.
+Deploy that machine learning tool on a single factory floor in a single production line before expanding to other facilities to see the technology’s real-life impact.

 Boost your production performance with ML